Beaumont Independent School District

 Beaumont Independent School District is a U.S. public school district serving Beaumont in Southeast Texas.
 The district originated in the annexation of the former Beaumont ISD by the South Park Independent School District after its trustees voted in 1983 to dissolve it as the culmination of a struggle over desegregation of both districts.
 The original Beaumont ISD had previously absorbed the smaller French ISD.

+The district, located in Jefferson County, includes Beaumont and a portion of Central Gardens.
+It formerly included Bevil Oaks.

-As of May 2025, the district operates 14 elementary schools, 4 middle schools, 3 high schools, a Headstart center, and 3 other specialized and alternative learning centers.
-Since April 2014, it has been under direct state control, with a superintendent and board of managers appointed by the Texas Education Agency.
+The district operates fourteen elementary schools, five middle schools, three high schools, a Head Start center, and three other specialized and alternative learning centers.

+After multiple campuses in the district received consecutive failing accountability ratings, the Texas Education Agency replaced the elected board of trustees with a board of managers in April 2026.

 History

 Original Beaumont ISD

 The original Beaumont Independent School District, with Beaumont High School as its senior high school, was founded in 1883 and included the neighborhoods of downtown and the port area, and in 1948 absorbed the smaller French ISD on the north side, with French High School.
 It was segregated and the high school for black students was Charlton-Pollard High School.
 In 1975, as part of court-ordered desegregation of the district, this merged with Beaumont High School to form Beaumont Charlton-Pollard High School.